One dead, 3 critically injured after SUV crashes into Auburn home

-One person died and three were seriously injured after an SUV crashed into an Auburn home early Wednesday, according to the Auburn Police Department.
+One person died and three were critically injured after an SUV crashed into an Auburn home early Wednesday, according to the Auburn Police Department.

 Officers responded to the home in the 4000 block of Auburn Way South around 2:45 a.m., police said in a news release.